AlohaQwQ/Arc-Copyguard-Bond/README.md

 ## Known Limitations

 - **Arc Testnet P0** — this is a hackathon demo, not mainnet.
-- **Deterministic mock data** — the 5 demo leaders use synthetic metrics and rule-based scoring; LLM rationale is optional.
+- **Deterministic mock data** — the 5 demo leaders use synthetic metrics from `mock_data.py` and rule-based scoring; LLM rationale is optional.
-- **No real trading data** — metrics and risk scores are not pulled from live exchanges.
+- **No real trading data** — metrics and risk scores are not pulled from live exchanges, copy-trading platforms, or real on-chain trading accounts.
 - **Partial bond lifecycle UI** — `createBond` and `purchaseReport` are the primary user-facing flows; `slashBond`, `refundBond`, and `settleBond` exist in the contracts but are not exposed as frontend controls.
 - **No production monitoring** — there is no operational logging, alerting, or uptime tracking.
 - **No user authentication** — wallet address is the only identity.
 - **Not financial advice** — risk scores are for demonstration only.
 - **Not insurance** — protection bonds are a project design concept, not a guarantee.
 - **Single-chain** — only Arc Testnet is supported.
-- **No database** — leader data is hardcoded in `mock_data.py`.
+- **No database** — leader data is hardcoded in `mock_data.py`; a production version would require a collector, persistent storage, and real leader metric sources.

 ## Tech Stack Summary